About the Department of Genetics

 For over a century, the Department of Genetics has explored the basic questions of biological science from a genetic perspective.
-Today, we host some 27 research groups whose broad interests are summarised below.
+Today, we host many research groups whose broad interests are summarised below.

 Functional Genomics